OSM Mission and Background

 In addition to our full orchestra concerts, smaller OSM ensembles perform at a variety of locations throughout Santa Monica and the Westside.
 Many of these smaller performances are geared toward outreach, education, and cultural enrichment while others are programmed for pure entertainment and enjoyment.
 Please read about a few of our outside activities below.
 We hope you will join us in our various forms of music making!
 For more details on our outreach events, please see “OSM Outreach”.

 OSM Educational Talks and Performances at Local Schools

 The OSM Woodwind Quintet performs in-school concerts every year.
 The majority of these performances are at Title I schools whose students have little access to live concert music.
 By incorporating educational talks into each performance, the quintet enhances the learning experience for younger audiences and helps introduce them to new or unfamiliar genres.

 OSM Strings and guitarist Ricardo Escobar performed to a full house at the Santa Monica Public Library Martin Luther King, Jr. Auditorium for its “Big Read” program.
 Escobar described special guitar-playing techniques and discussed cultural influences on his music.

 OSM Sponsored Event Reaching Out to Teens

-Each year, OSM sponsors an after-school musical workshop at the Virginia Avenue Park Teen Center.
-For one event, OSM's featured concert soloist, Ricardo Escobar, held a workshop where he demonstrated classical guitar and interacted with the teens.
-In the picture shown on the left, youth receive instruction and hands-on experience on percussion instruments by Kassandra Kocoshis, one of SoCal's leading Latin percussionists.
+OSM has sponsored several after-school musical workshops at the Virginia Avenue Park Teen Center.
+For one event, OSM’s featured concert soloist, Ricardo Escobar, held a workshop where he demonstrated classical guitar and interacted with the teens.
+In the picture shown on the left, youth receive instruction and hands-on experience on percussion instruments by Kassandra Kocoshis, one of SoCal’s leading Latin percussionists.

 OSM Entertainment Around Town